joshuaguerin/Answer-Set-Programming-Algorithms/Graph-Coloring/print/README.md

 ## Implementational Details

-In order to differentiate node "colors," we use graphviz' color system.
+In order to differentiate node "colors," we use the available colors in graphviz.
 We have provided a list of 15 sample colors by default--this can easily be modified by the user if a different palette is desired.